cultivating solidarity at the site of struggle

 “Iziko Lamaqabane" means “the gathering space of comradeship.”

-As a faith informed support centre for peace and justice practitioners, it is our conviction that the more we can walk together, sharing stories, friendship and knowledgies, the more our wisdom, longevity and capacity to disrupt violence and oppression will grow.
+As a faith informed support centre for peace and justice practitioners, it is Iziko’s conviction that the more we can walk together, sharing stories, friendship and knowledge, the more our wisdom, longevity, and capacity to disrupt violence and oppression will grow.

-Our practices at Iziko emerge from this desire to serve practitioners by exchanging and practicing our ‘Four R’s’ together: research, resource, remember, and retreat.
+Iziko’s practices emerge from this desire to serve practitioners by exchanging and practicing ‘Four R’s’: RESEARCH, RESOURCE, REMEMBER, AND RETREAT.

 The Iziko Team